Lightweight Hammershock Testing

 - Grade B – Items whose operation is not essential to safety or combat capability of the ship, but which could become a hazard to personnel, to Grade A equipment, or to the ship itself as a result of shock exposure.

-Equipment is then classified according to one of the following three classes according to its mounting configuration:
+Equipment is then categorized according to one of the following three classes according to its mounting configuration:

 - Class I – Equipment required to meet the shock requirements without the use of resilient mounts installed between the equipment and ship structures.